Things to do in St. Augustine with kids

 Rent a Bike and Ride

 Certain bike vendors, like St. Augustine Bike Rentals, also offer guided tours of the city.
-Those are excellent ways to simultaneously see the city while learning about the destination.

 Go Back in Time at Colonial Quarter